 The state records the violent crime rate of 3.26 per 1,000 is around 12% lower than the national rate, though its property crime rate of 25.74 per 1,000 is 17% above national levels.

 While Georgia’s statewide crime rates are a mixed bag, its 5 cities recorded remarkably low crime rates last year, which were considered to the safest cities in the country.

 As per the FBI statistics, the 10 most dangerous cities in Georgia are:

-What are the best neighborhoods in Georgia?
+What are the best neighbourhoods in Georgia?

 There can be pros and cons of moving to Georgia.
 But that doesn’t mean that Georgia is a state not fit enough to start a new life.
 Like every state, Georgia also has its share of merits as a comfortable living space.
-And some of the best neighborhoods here promise the least crime rate, excellent connectivity, and a comfortable lifestyle.
+And some of the best neighbourhoods here promise the least crime rate, excellent connectivity, and a comfortable lifestyle.

 Here is a list of some of the best neighborhoods in Georgia

 Median rent: $1,541